Concentrated Stock Positions

 Evaluating Alternatives & Managing Risk

+If you have a concentrated position, it’s likely that holding has been financially rewarding for you and your family.
+You may be hesitant to liquidate or diversify the position.
 Unfortunately, as one thinks about retirement, a concentrated portfolio will likely fluctuate more than a diversified portfolio.

 Unless there is a stable source of regular income, retirees are generally uncomfortable with significant portfolio fluctuations.
-One particular challenge with concentrated holdings is when they are in taxable account(s) and cannot be sold without incurring significant capital gains taxes.
+One particular challenge with concentrated holdings is when they are in taxable accounts and cannot be sold without incurring significant capital gains taxes.
 What is an investor to do?

 - Hedging strategies that would limit the downside risk but would likely put a limit on the upside reward.